Ma5hmo/dbol-os/README.md

 # DBol OS

 ## What we wrote
-We wrote a 32bit operating system for the i386 architecture.
+At the beginning of 2025, my friend and I wrote a 32bit operating system for the i386 architecture.
 Most of the code is written in C with tiny bits of x86 assembly.

 Our operating system implements: